RTEMS/rtems-docs/eng/fv/appendix-fv.rst

     Guide.
 This had to tackle real concurrency and deal with multiple CPUs and priority issues.

-Thread-Queues (ESA-sponsored Activity)
-    Models related to the SMP versions of the scheduler thread queues.
-These are a work in progress and no test generation is currently available.

 A number of other Classic RTEMS Managers have been modelled and have had tests generated, as M.Sc.
 Dissertation topics.
-This need some final validation and will be added later.
-They will be used to assess the proposed mechanism for upgrade and maintenance (:numref:`FormalMaint`):
+These have also been included in the initial set of models.

 Barrier Manager (M.Sc.
 Dissertation :cite:`Jaskuc:2022:TESTGEN` )